LazaroOnline/AwsAuthenticator/README.md

 ## Description
 This free utility helps you update in 1 click your local AWS credentials with the MFA multi-factor authentication token.
-This is usefull for teams that have configured MFA security in their AWS accounts and need to update their credentials on a daily basis.
+This is useful for teams that have configured MFA security in their AWS accounts and need to update their credentials on a daily basis.

 ## Documentation